PeterMartEsc/PeterMartEsc/README.md

 Languages: English and Spanish

-This will be my repository to upload my jobs and tasks of the DAM cycle.
+This will be my repository to upload my assignments and tasks from the __Higher Education Cycle in Multiplatform Application Development (DAM)__.
 It will also contain some personal projects.

 <div align="center">
 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=PeterMartEsc&show_icons=true&locale=en&layout=compact" alt="PeterMartEsc" />